 What does it mean?
 Speed is becoming one of the key indicators of effective marketing.
 All other things being equal, faster marketing will always be more effective.

-For example: in the midst of the coronavirus outbreak in China, organic brand Viva Naturals has placed an increasing emphasis on wellness.
+For example: amid the coronavirus outbreak in China, the organic brand Viva Naturals has placed an increasing emphasis on wellness.
 The company has noticed a knowledge gap among Chinese consumers regarding various health supplements.
 The brand has launched content campaigns through Alibaba marketing channels that target a variety of healthcare interests and needs.
-Content campaign included more than 40 blog posts and live broadcasts devoted to a variety of topics ranging from tips on weight loss and ending with a method of increasing vitality.
+The content campaign included more than 40 blog posts and live broadcasts devoted to a variety of topics ranging from tips on weight loss and ending with a method of increasing vitality.
 In February thanks to these activities, the brand regained its sales figures, achieving the highest level of daily online sales on March 8, breaking its last year’s record on November 11 (International Discount Day).

 Also recommended «Top App Design Companies» Rankings as of July 2021

 The pandemic has brought fear into the minds of consumers and a desire to protect themselves from an invisible threat by all means.
 Moreover, this affected both places of direct contacts, such as hypermarkets, and goods that are bought online.
 Therefore, marketers and businesses in general need to prove to customers that their products and services are safe.
 Companies must demonstrate their compliance with all requirements — from disinfection to contactless delivery, from free masks to transparent production processes.

 What does it mean? «Security» — in a broad sense — has become one of the key metrics that marketers have to consider.